  Preparedness – Preparedness and response capabilities at all levels, including support for national response and recovery planning.

 Chapter 1 introduces hazards, impacts, knowledge and challenges for MHEWS.
 Strategies for hazard awareness, warning, coordination, service delivery and emergency response are addressed in Chapter 2.
 Procedures followed in multi-hazard early warnings are depicted in Chapter 3.
-Good practices from around the world reviewed in Chapter 4.
+Good practices from around the world are [Hong Kong, China] reviewed in Chapter 4.

 Annex 1 includes case studies submitted for this guideline.
-Further references and resources summarized in the final section.
+Further references and resources were [Hong Kong, China] summarized in the final section.

 This is the first guide prepared by the WMO Expert Team on MHEWS Technical Guidance (ET-MTG).
 It is hoped given the multi-hazard nature of TCs that this first guide will shed light onto other similar hazard clusters and be generalized to other early warnings.